nirikshan/SqlAutoBackup-To-GoogleDrive/README.md

 # SqlAutoBackup-To-GoogleDrive
-Automatically backup your server data or raw SQL dump file on your drive.
+Node.js script to Automatically backup your server data or raw SQL dump file on your drive.